-PMC is a separate legal entity within the Legal & General Group, with its own board of directors responsible for exercising independent judgement.
+PMC is a separate legal entity within the L&G Group, with its own board of independent non-executive and executive directors responsible for exercising independent judgement.
 The PMC Board is accountable for the long-term success of the Company by setting the Company's strategic objectives, monitoring performance against those objectives and overseeing the business activities undertaken by the Company, whilst operating within the framework and overall strategy defined by the Group Board.

 PMC's operational and governance arrangements are distinct from the Group's other major businesses.
-As a result of the corporate structuring and the operation of English company law, PMC's assets are legally and financially separated from the rest of Legal & General Group and from other entities within the Group.
+As a result of the corporate structuring and the operation of English company law, PMC's assets are legally and financially separated from the rest of L&G Group and from other entities within the Group.

-The PMC Board, which meets quarterly, comprises a non-executive director (the Chair) and six executive directors, with clearly defined statements of responsibilities for both the Chair and the Chief Executive, which are reviewed as part of the annual governance review undertaken by the Board.
+The PMC Board, which meets at least quarterly, currently comprises three independent non-executive directors and four executive directors.
+There are clearly defined statements of responsibilities for both the Chair and the Chief Executive, which are reviewed as part of the annual governance review undertaken by the Board.

-The Board receives the support and advice of the Company's Chief Actuary and Chief Risk Officer, who are standing attendees at all Board meetings, together with the Company Secretary and General Counsel, as well as access to independent advice.
+The Board receives the support and advice of the Company's Chief Actuary and Chief Risk Officer, who are standing attendees at all Board meetings, together with the Company Secretary.
+It also receives legal advice from General Counsel and has as access to independent advice.

 There is a defined schedule of matters reserved for the PMC Board, which is approved and reviewed annually.
-The types of matters reserved for the Board include, amongst other things, matters relating to the Company's strategic plan, Board membership, delegation of authority, and declaration of dividends.
+The types of matters reserved for the Board include matters relating to the Company's strategic plan, Board membership, delegation of authority, and declaration of dividends.

-Those matters which are not reserved are delegated to the PMC Governance Committee (PMCGC) whose role is to exercise the responsibility of the PMC Board for ensuring that a forum for debate and decision-making is regularly convened in order that PMC's legal, regulatory and financial obligations are discharged within an appropriate governance framework.
-The PMCGC meets at least 10 times in a year and additionally on an ad hoc basis if required.
+Those matters which are not reserved are delegated to the PMC Executive Committee (PMCEC) whose role is to exercise the responsibility of the PMC Board for ensuring that a forum for debate and decision-making is regularly convened in order that PMC's legal, regulatory and financial obligations are discharged within an appropriate governance framework.
+The PMCEC meets at least 10 times in a year and additionally on an ad hoc basis if required.

-In addition to the matters reserved, the PMC Board has a schedule of regular agenda items which includes a report from its primary delegated committee (PMCGC), Compliance and Finance reports, Business Change report, Distribution and Client Operations report, and Fund Operations Oversight report.
+In addition to the matters reserved, the PMC Board has a schedule of regular agenda items which includes a report from its primary delegated committee (PMCEC), Compliance and Finance reports, Business Change report, Distribution and Client Operations report, and Fund Operations Oversight report.
 The PMC Board also receives relevant business updates from its other delegated committees and from various key function holders on issues impacting PMC.